DaveBerkeley/cordic/README.md

 The table of incremental rotations are shown here as **α**n.
 These are stored as an Array of constants, indexed by the iteration number.
 The number of iterations is determined by the **α** table.
 When the value becomes 0, no further adjustment is possible, so you can stop iterating.
 The number of iterations is therefore determined by the bit-width, which can be specified.

-Two different signed fixed point represtations are used.
-The Z loop uses radians from 0 to pi/2 so has a range of +1.99 to -1.99.
-The X and Y loops have a range of +0.999 to -0.999.

 The algorithm has a gain of K, so if x0 is loaded with 1.0/K and y0 with 0.0, the output will be scaled to unity gain.

 The unit can calculate sin/cos in the first and fourth quadrants (-90 .. +90 degrees).